TuyizeeAnastase/ago-input-store/README.md

 - Create `.env` in project root directory
 - add PORT value `PORT=`
 - add database `type`,`host`,`username`,`password` and `port`
+- you copy from `.env.example` and replace with configuration values.

 ### Running server